 Collaborative technologies are a critical driver in today’s work landscape.
-Because employees today are more mobile, flexible and distributed, IT staff are being pressed to deliver easy-to-use solutions that support workplace productivity anywhere.
+Because employees today are more mobile, flexible and distributed, IT staff are being pressed to deliver easy-to-use technology solutions that support workplace productivity anywhere.
 One challenge they face is how to provide common workflows and user experiences across all possible locations, from the home office to the boardroom.
 Regardless of whether employees are having a one-on-one check in meeting with their manager, a small group meeting in a huddle space, or a project team meeting with a remote team, the different technology components used in each application must reflect the same universal user experience.

 Creating a common user experience starts with identifying a unified communication (UC) platform.
 Do you primarily use Microsoft, Cisco or Google?
 This is your starting point.

 If you are not tied to a specific platform, check out our related blog: Creating a common user experience without a standard platform

 Once you have identified your primary platform, you want to examine the touchpoints users have with the technology.
 You want to support workplace productivity at every stage, from the initial process to set up a meeting, all the way through to live collaboration.

 The user experience starts with how meetings are scheduled and rooms are reserved.
 The simplest solution is to integrate a unified communication solution with your enterprise calendar application, making scheduling a meeting as easy as sending an email.

 Joining meetings – remotely and locally

 Personal devices are essential work tools for today’s employees – whether they are used solely for sharing content or providing the UC application for the meeting.
 Participants must be able to easily join meetings using their personal devices.
 The conference audio and video should launch with one easy click.

 For local participants in workspaces such as conference rooms, there may be a “Join Now” button displayed on the main user interface (likely a touch control panel).
 To accomplish this, the workspace user interface is seamlessly integrated with the core unified communication platform.